chaneldevelops/film-rental_site/README.md

 ## Under Development:
 - Optimizing the hambuger menu to adapt on smaller devices (more of a styling addition)
-- A arrow button that navigated back to the top of the screen
+- An arrow button that navigates back to the top of the screen
+- Changing the packages layout to stack on top of each other in mobile view